Call Web Services from Autonomous Database

 See UTL_HTTP for more information.

-See PL/SQL Packages Notes for Autonomous Database for information on restrictions for UTL_HTTP
+See PL/SQL Package Notes for Autonomous Database for information on restrictions for UTL_HTTP

 on Autonomous Database.